wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-e2e-troubleshooting.md

 ## About the sample scenario

 For this tutorial, we'll examine a scenario where Azure Storage metrics indicates a low percent success rate for an application that calls Azure storage.
-The low percent success rate metric (shown as **PercentSuccess** in the Azure Management Portal and in the metrics tables) tracks operations that succeed, but that return an HTTP status code that is greater than 299.
+The low percent success rate metric (shown as **PercentSuccess** in the <!-- deleted by customization [Azure Management Portal](portal.azure.com) --><!-- keep by customization: begin --> [Management portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> and in the metrics tables) tracks operations that succeed, but that return an HTTP status code that is greater than 299.
 In the server-side storage log files, these operations are recorded with a transaction status of **ClientOtherErrors**.
 For more details about the low percent success metric, see [Metrics show low PercentSuccess or analytics log entries have operations with transaction status of ClientOtherErrors](/documentation/articles/storage-monitoring-diagnosing-troubleshooting#metrics-show-low-percent-success).

 Azure Storage operations may return HTTP status codes greater than 299 as part of their normal functionality.
 But these errors in some cases indicate that you may be able to optimize your client application for improved performance.